 Top 20 global corporate airlines with high volumes of domestic flights continue to rebound.
-The global average of +13% seat growth is forecast in H1-2023 across these airlines.
+The global average of +13% seat growth is forecasted in H1-2023 across these airlines.

-Cathay Pacific, American Airlines, and United Airlines are forecast to surpass 2019 levels by end of H1-2023.
+Cathay Pacific, American Airlines, and United Airlines are forecasted to surpass 2019 levels by end of H1-2023.

-FCM consulting
+FCM CONSULTING